Welcome to today's edition of the Rush 24-7 podcast.

 If the IRS is a division of law enforcement, and the only aim of it is to collect income tax.

-And when I was here doing this broadcast visiting with you folks the day after Thanksgiving and the beginning of this year and at the end of December, we spent an awful lot of time talking about the tax code.
+And when I was here doing this broadcast, visiting with you folks the day after Thanksgiving and the beginning of this year and at the end of December, we spent an awful lot of time talking about the tax code.

 And I said to you at the time that the current tax code is approximately 76,000 pages long.

-In fact, if you want to find out how long the tax code is, you actually can't use them in hours on the internet trying to find out the answer to this, and it's it's quite hard to find out because the number keeps changing.
+You can spend hours on the internet trying to find out the answer to this, and it's quite hard to find out because the number keeps changing.

 But I defined for you what those 76,000 pages are.

-Because they're all exceptions to the reasons you pay tax on your income.
+According to Obama, those 76,000 pages are loopholes because they're all exceptions to the reasons you pay tax on your income.

 Yes?